anabaei/Blockchain/README.md

-// type nvm in terminal you should see it is running nvm install v4 sudo apt update sudo apt-get install libzmq3-dev build-essential
+// type nvm in terminal you should see it is running nvm install v4
+// if apt-get not working try using yum since amazon starting using it sudo apt update sudo apt-get install libzmq3-dev build-essential